pavel-maltsev/IBM-IIDR-deployment/IIDR on Ubuntu 04 - configure Management Console on Win.md

 This file would have to be created on the next step.

+# Tuning configuration files of Kafka Agent on Ubuntu

 Switch to Ubuntu terminal consolde and create this parameter file with the content below.